The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Positivity, the theorem of the base, cones, and toc Kleiman's criterion for ampleness

 We define relative ampleness conditions for $\kk$-invertible sheaves and $\kk$-Cartier divisors for $\kk \in \{\ZZ,\QQ,\RR\}$. \begin{definition}[see {\citeleft\citen{EGAII}\citemid D\'efinition 4.6.1\citepunct \citen{KMM87}\citemid Definition 0-1-4\citepunct \citen{BCHM10}\citemid Definition 3.1.1\citepunct \citen{CT20}\citemid \S2.1.1\citepunct \citen{FM}\citemid Definition 2.1\citepunct \citen{stacks-project}\citemid \href{https://stacks.math.columbia.edu/tag/0D31}{Tag 0D31}\citeright}] Let $\pi\colon X \to Z$ be a morphism of schemes (resp.\ algebraic spaces over a scheme $S$), and let $\sL$ be an invertible sheaf on $X$. \begin{enumerate}[label=$(\roman*)$,ref=\roman*] \item Suppose $\pi$ is quasi-compact (resp.\ representable).
 We say that $\sL$ is \textsl{$\pi$-ample} if there exists an affine open cover $Z = \bigcup_i U_i$ such that $\sL\rvert_{\pi^{-1}(U_i)}$ is ample for all $i$ (resp.\ if for every morphism $Z' \to Z$ where $Z'$ is a scheme, the pullback of $\sL$ to $Z' \times_Z X$ is $\pi$-ample). \item We say that $\sL$ is \textsl{$\pi$-generated} if the adjunction morphism $\pi^*\pi_*\sL \to \sL$ is surjective. \item We say that $\sL$ is \textsl{$\pi$-semi-ample} if there exists an integer $n> 0$ such that $\sL^{\otimes n}$ is $\pi$-generated. \end{enumerate} When $X$ is a scheme, we can extend these definitions to Cartier divisors $L$ on $X$ by asking that their associated invertible sheaves $\cO_X(L)$ satisfy these conditions.
 Now suppose that $D$ is a $\kk$-invertible sheaf on $X$ for $\kk \in \{\QQ,\RR\}$.
 We say that $D$ is \textsl{$\pi$-ample} if $D$ is a finite nonzero $\kk_{>0}$-linear combination of $\pi$-ample invertible sheaves on $X$.
 We say that $D$ is \textsl{$\pi$-semi-ample} if $D$ is a finite $\kk_{\ge0}$-linear combination of $\pi$-semi-ample invertible sheaves on $X$.
 We extend these definitions to elements $D \in \Div_\kk(X)$ (resp.\ $\Div_\kk^\eff(X)$) by asking that their images in $\Pic_\kk(X)$ satisfy these conditions. \end{definition}

 To define $\pi$-numerically trivial and $\pi$-nef $\kk$-invertible sheaves or $\kk$-Cartier divisors, we recall some background on intersection theory for proper morphisms.
 Let $\pi\colon X \to Z$ be a proper morphism of locally Noetherian algebraic spaces over a scheme $S$.
 Let $z \in \lvert Z \rvert$ be a point, and consider a subspace $Y \subseteq \pi^{-1}(z)$ that is closed in $\pi^{-1}(z)$.
-We can then define intersection numbers
+We can consider \(Y\) as a scheme proper over \(\kappa(z)\) and define the intersection numbers